-You worry about the whether or not your home can support this much weight.
+You worry about whether or not your home can support this much weight.
 So you decide to climb onto the roof with the shovel and start pushing some of it off.

 Don’t get me wrong: blizzards are a winter wonderland, all right.
-But they’re also potentially dangerous disaster that can disrupt lives and wreak havoc on a home.
+But they’re also a potentially dangerous disaster that can disrupt lives and wreak havoc on a home.
 Preparing your home inside and out is the best protection.

 - Keep the house warm using a generator or other alternative heat source, such as a wood stove.
 Normally, there are two to choose from: the standby generator that’s permanently installed outside your home, and a portable generator.

 - Seal doors and windows to hold in heat.